Skip to main content

 ADVERTISEMENT

-A toddler is in the hospital, a stranger is under arrest, and the official description still stops at age and county while the country waits for a name, a motive, and a clear explanation.
+A toddler is in the hospital, a stranger is under arrest, and the official description still stops at age and county while the country waits for a name, a motive, and a clear explanation of how this happened.

 ADVERTISEMENT